Jestercheek123/EvaP/Questionnaires:-Structure.md

 ### Questionnaire management

  * Questionnaires can be deleted and edited only if they are not used for any course.
- * To change existing questionnaires for use in a new evaluation, staff users can copy the existing one and then modify the copy.
+ * To change existing questionnaires for use in a new evaluation, managers can copy the existing one and then modify the copy.